Livre d’arithmetique, manuscript

 Augustine learns standards of weights & measures, and business practices:

 Understanding of basic math, whole numbers and fractions make up most of the exercises, but many of them rely on units of weights & measures that predate the metric system (officially adapted in France in 1799) for the context of the lessons presented, thus providing Augustine with a second topic of learning.
 In addition to the practicality of learning arithmetic simultaneous to weights & measures, Augustine also learned a number of fundamental business operations, such as how to calculate three-way profit sharing based on unequal initial investment, how to calculate interest accruals, how to convert costs for individual units based on bulk purchases and projecting the desired profit margin based on initial investment.
-Thus, Augustine’s arithmetic lesson was integrated into a broader and rather sophisticated introduction to commercial business and merchant transactions.
+Thus, Augustine’s arithmetic lesson was integrated into a broader and more sophisticated study of commercial business and merchant transactions.